bronius/mac-ansible/README.md

 Doing so will install pip and ansible as they are both required to provision.

-The `mac-osx.yml` playbook is then ran to provision everything.
+The `mac-osx.yml` playbook is then run to provision everything.

 ### Docker